airbop/airbop-client/README.md

     	"label":"free",

-Or whatever else you would want.
-The label is a 50 character string that can be used to 'tag' or 'group' devices.
-You will be able to target devices based on this value when you send your message from the AirBop servers.
-More information on the label can be read here: [Register a device with AirBop](http://support.airbop.com/kb/api/register-a-device-with-airbop)
+Or whatever else you would need.

 ###### Unregistering